exercism/problem-specifications/README.md

 * `metadata.yml` - additional information about the problem, such as where it came from
 * `canonical-data.json` - standardized test inputs and outputs that can be used to implement the problem

+## Exercises

+The following must apply to all exercise:

+- Exercises must contain tests that cover the public interface of the exercise (also thought of as "application tests").
+- Exercises may contain tests that cover the private or lower-level interface of the exercise (sometimes refered to as "library tests").

-## Test Data Format (canonical-data.json)
+## Test Data (canonical-data.json)

 This data can be incorporated into test programs manually or extracted by a program.

+- Test cases are immutable, which means that once a test case has been added, it never changes.
+There are two exceptions:
+  - The `comments` field _can_ be mutated and thus does not require adding a new test case when changing its value.
+  - The `scenarios` field _can_ be mutated additively, by adding new scenarios.
+Existing scenarios must not be changed or removed.
+Adding new scenarios thus does not require adding a new test case.
+- Test cases must all be considered optional, insomuch that a track should determine per test case whether to implement it or not.
+- Each test case has a [UUID (v4)](https://en.wikipedia.org/wiki/Universally_unique_identifier) to uniquely identify it.
+- If tracks automatically generate test suites from test data, they must do that based on an explicit list of test cases to include/exclude.
+Test cases are to be identified by their UUID, and we'll provide tooling to help keep track of which test cases to include/exclude.

+## Test Data Format

-The file format is described in [canonical-schema.json](https://github.com/exercism/problem-specifications/blob/master/canonical-schema.json), but it is easier to understand with an example:
+The file format is described in [canonical-schema.json](./canonical-schema.json), but it is easier to understand with an example:

 ```json
 { "exercise": "foobar"